 Spring garden in bloom at Clandon Park

-Planted from the 1890s by passionate horticulturist William the 4th Earl of Onslow, the garden is the result of his many trips overseas.
+Planted from the 1890s by passionate horticulturist William, 4th Earl of Onslow, the garden is the result of his many trips overseas.
 The daffodils in particular are considered to be one of the best pre-1930s collections in the country.
 The Garden magazine, in its Spring Flowers at Clandon Park feature in 1913, commented that it was a ‘…magnificent sight…a wide expanse of well-timbered parkland which was aglow with Daffodil’.

-You can visit us every Saturday and Sunday from March 4 until April 2, from 10am until 5pm.
-You’ll be able to visit the gardens without needing to book; tickets will be available for £2.70 for adults, £1.35 for children (under 5s free) and £6.75 for families (2 adults, 2children).
+You can visit us every Saturday and Sunday from 3 until 25 March, from 10am until 5pm.
+Tickets will be available for £5 for adults, £2.50 for children (under 5s free) and £12.50 for families (2 adults, 2children).
 Entry is free of charge for National Trust members.